FAQs about ESS

 Review of national organizations such as the Environmental Career Opportunities, the Green Careers Journal and regional organizations such as the Environmental Business Council of New England reveal a wide range of positions available to graduates.
 The emerging green economy is complex and involves multiple careers across a broad spectrum of areas in the private and public sectors.
 Career opportunities have emerged in alternative energy, green information technology, green buildings, green urban design, carbon reductions, waste conversion, recycling and reuse, sustainable agriculture, environmental management, environmental consulting, planning, law and compliance, renewable energy, energy efficiency, risk management, public relations, activism, community organizing, sales and marketing, environmental education, green procurement, social entrepreneurship and environmental health.
 There is also a wide range of graduate programs that Merrimack ESSP students would be prepared to attend across this same broad spectrum.

 Are there any active Environmentally or Sustainability-related Clubs or Groups on Campus?

 Yes.
 We have an active ‘Green Team’ that coordinates a large portion of the campus recycling program as well as sponsoring social events, field trips and other student-based activities.
-The ‘Campus Sustainability Initiative’ is also active on campus and the coordinating group for all campus sustainability activities.
-The Initiative sponsors seminars, workshops and the Annual Blue, Gold and Green Festival and end of the semester ‘Sweeps Week’ Program.
+Sustainable Merrimack is also active on campus and the coordinating group for all campus sustainability activities.
+The Initiative sponsors seminars, workshops and an end of the semester ‘Sweeps Week’ Program.
 All ESS majors are eligible and encouraged to join and participate.